k-privateai/k-privateai.github.io/_posts/2024-11-24-PDT - K-PAI seminar announcement - 03.markdown

 - Speaker: <a href="https://sungheeyun.github.io/">Sunghee Yun</a> - Co-founder &amp; CTO @ <a href="https://sungheeyun-erudio.github.io/">Erudio Bio, Inc.</a>
 - Time: 6PM - 6:50PM (50 min)
+- The abstract and slides can be found <a href="https://sungheeyun.github.io/#ai-knight-rises">here</a>.

 Understanding Artificial Intelligence (AI) requires more than just examining the technology itself—it demands a comprehensive view encompassing its industrial applications, market dynamics, hardware infrastructure, societal implications,